person cooking at a stove

 Instructions

-• Place the sliced chicken, soy sauce, Chinese cooking wine, cornflour, bicarbonate of soda and white pepper in a bowl.
-Mix well to coat evenly.
-Set aside for at least 10 minutes to marinate.
+• Velvet the chicken first: Add the sliced chicken, soy sauce, Chinese cooking wine, cornflour, bicarb and white pepper to a bowl.
+Mix well and leave for at least 10 minutes.

 • Heat 2 teaspoons of the oil in a wok or large non stick pan over high heat.
 Add half the chicken in a single layer.
 Let it sit undisturbed for 30 to 60 seconds to lightly brown, then stir fry until just cooked.
 Transfer to a plate.
 Repeat with the remaining chicken.

 • Add the peanut butter and Jimmy’s Saté Sauce.
-Stir well to coat.
-Gradually add water, stirring, until the sauce reaches your desired consistency (you may not need it all).
+Stir to coat.
+Gradually add water until the sauce is how you like it.
+You might not need it all, or you might want more.

-• If using broccoli, add it now and stir until heated through.
-Serve with steamed rice and garnish with sliced spring onion if desired.
+• If using broccoli, add it now and cook until heated through.
+Serve with steamed or fried rice.
+Garnish with spring onions, chopped peanuts or some sliced red chilli if desired.
+Enjoy.

 Notes

-• Shaoxing Wine (Chinese Cooking Wine): Shaoxing wine adds authentic depth and savoury flavour to the velveted chicken.
-If unavailable, substitute with dry sherry.
+2. Shaoxing Wine (Chinese Cooking Wine): If unavailable, substitute with dry sherry.
 Avoid sweet cooking wines.

 Get on the List